James E. Duffy Jr.

-James E. Duffy Jr. (born June 4, 1942) is a retired associate justice of the Hawaii State Supreme Court.
+James Earl Duffy Jr. (born June 4, 1942) is a retired associate justice of the Hawaii State Supreme Court.
 He served on the court from 2003 to 2013.
 He also is a former federal judicial nominee to the U.S. Court of Appeals for the Ninth Circuit.

 Early life and education

 Born in St. Paul, Minnesota, Duffy graduated from Cretin High School in Saint Paul, Minnesota, Duffy earned a bachelor's degree from the College of St. Thomas in 1965.
 He then went on to Marquette University to obtain his doctorate of jurisprudence in 1968.

 Professional career

 Duffy began his legal career in 1968 at the law firm Cobb & Gould where he became an associate.
 He joined the law firm Chuck & Fujiyama in Honolulu, Hawaii as an associate.
 In 1975, Duffy became a senior partner and the firm was renamed Fujiyama, Duffy & Fujiyama.
 Duffy retired from Fujiyama, Duffy & Fujiyama in 2000 and worked as a mediator from 2000 until his appointment to the Hawaii State Supreme Court in 2003.